akheron/typera-openapi/README.md

 import { Response, Route, route, router } from 'typera-express'

 interface MyResult {
-  /** The JSDoc text is used as a description for object fields */
+  /** The JSDoc text is used as a description for object properties */
   field: number
 }